SciLifeLab Serve allows hosting of web applications built with any framework that creates a server listening on ports 3000–9999.

 1. app.py

-This is a simple example app that plots points in polar cordinates and allows the user to twist the plot and add more points.
+This is a simple example app that plots points in polar coordinates and allows the user to twist the plot and add more points.

 from collections import namedtuple